Bulevirtide

-Bulevirtide, sold under the brand name Hepcludex, is an antiviral medication used for the treatment of chronic hepatitis D (in the presence of hepatitis B).
+Bulevirtide, sold under the brand name Hepcludex, is an antiviral medication used for the treatment of chronic hepatitis D.

 The most common side effects include raised levels of bile salts in the blood and reactions at the site of injection.

 Bulevirtide works by attaching to and blocking a receptor (target) through which the hepatitis delta and hepatitis B viruses enter liver cells.
 By blocking the entry of the virus into the cells, it limits the ability of HDV to replicate and its effects in the body, reducing symptoms of the disease.

-Bulevirtide was approved for medical use in the European Union in July 2020, and in Canada in August 2025.
+Bulevirtide was approved for medical use in the European Union in July 2020, in Canada in August 2025, and in the United States in May 2026.

 Medical uses

 Bulevirtide is indicated for the treatment of chronic hepatitis delta virus (HDV) infection in plasma (or serum) HDV-RNA positive adult patients with compensated liver disease.

+Hepatitis delta virus infection only occurs in individuals who have hepatitis B virus infection.

 Pharmacology

 Mechanism of action

 Bulevirtide binds and inactivates the sodium/bile acid cotransporter, blocking both hepatitis B and hepatitis D viruses from entering hepatocytes.

 The hepatitis B virus uses its surface lipopeptide pre-S1 for docking to mature liver cells via their sodium/bile acid cotransporter (NTCP) and subsequently entering the cells.
 Myrcludex B is a synthetic N-acylated pre-S1 that can also dock to NTCP, blocking the virus's entry mechanism.

 Bulevirtide is also effective against hepatitis D because the hepatitis D virus uses the same entry receptor as the hepatitis B virus and is only effective in the presence of a hepatitis B virus infection.

 Pre-clinical data in mice suggests that pharmacological inhibition of NTCP-mediated bile salt uptake may also be effective to lower hepatic bile salt accumulation in cholestatic conditions.
 This reduces hepatocellular damage.
 An increased ratio of phospholipid to bile salts seen in bile upon NTCP inhibition may further contribute to the protective effect as bile salts are less toxic in presence of phospholipids.